Skyscanner/backpack/contributing.md

 brew cask install android-studio
 ```

 Open it once installed, and a setup wizard will guide you through installing lots of extra things like the Android SDK (choose *Standard* installation).
 You may be asked for your password during this.
+Once that's done, you're free to close Android Studio.

 Add an environment variable pointing to the SDK location to your `~/.bash_profile`
 (or similarly used file):